MicrosoftDocs/powerquery-docs/powerquery-docs/working-with-duplicates.md

 The result of that operation will give us the table that we're looking for:

 ![](images/me-working-with-duplicates-remove-column-row-duplicates-final.png)

-> [!WARNING]
-> Power Query doesn't guarantee that it chooses the first instance of a set of duplicates when removing duplicates.

 ## Keep duplicates
 One of the operations that we can have Power Query do with duplicates, is to keep only the duplicates found in our table.